JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

 // ...
 {% endcoderay %}

-We've reached our goal, we can use intrinsics almost as we use float; in a real application code, it is likely that you initialize the wrappers through load functions, then perform the computations and finally store the results (like in the not concise version of the generic loop); thus the only difference between classical code and code with SIMD wrappers is the initialization and storing of wrappers (and eventually the functions signatures
+We've reached our goal, we can use intrinsics almost like floats; in a real application code, it is likely that you initialize the wrappers through load functions, then perform the computations and finally store the results (like in the not concise version of the generic loop); thus the only difference between classical code and code with SIMD wrappers is the initialization and storing of wrappers (and eventually the functions signatures